MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.12.0/migrate-from-azurerm-to-az.md

 To help with the renaming of modules and cmdlets in your scripts, you can use the following PowerShell script to automate most of the work.
-You will still need to make sure that the script runs at the end of the edits, but the number of changes you have to make on your own will hopefully be much fewer!
+You will still need to make sure that the script runs at the end of the edits, but hopefully won't need to make any serious changes.

 ```powershell-interactive
 function Update-AzureRmScript {